TAZARA Railway

 The Tazara Railway, also called the Uhuru Railway or the Tanzam Railway, is a railway in East Africa linking the port of Dar es Salaam in east Tanzania with the town of Kapiri Mposhi in Zambia's Central Province.
 The single-track railway is 1860 km long and is operated by the Tanzania-Zambia Railway Authority (TAZARA).

 The governments of Tanzania, Zambia, and the People's Republic of China built the railway to eliminate landlocked Zambia's economic dependence on Rhodesia and South Africa, both of which were ruled by white-minority governments.
 The railway provided the only route for bulk trade from Zambia's Copperbelt to reach the sea without having to transit white-ruled territories.
 The spirit of Pan-African socialism among the leaders of Tanzania and Zambia and the symbolism of China's support for newly independent African countries gave rise to Tazara's designation as the "Great Uhuru Railway", Uhuru being the Swahili word for freedom.

 The project was built from 1970 to 1975 as a turnkey project financed and supported by China.
-At its completion, the TAZARA was the longest railway in sub-Saharan Africa.
-TAZARA was also the largest single foreign-aid project undertaken by China at the time, at a construction cost of US $406 million (the equivalent of US $ billion today).
+At its completion, the Tazara was the longest railway in sub-Saharan Africa.
+Tazara was also the largest single foreign-aid project undertaken by China at the time, at a construction cost of US $406 million (the equivalent of US $ billion today).

-TAZARA has faced operational difficulties from the start and was kept running by continued assistance from China, several European countries, and the United States.
+Tazara has faced operational difficulties from the start and was kept running by continued assistance from China, several European countries, and the United States.
 Freight traffic peaked at 1.2 million tons in 1986, but began to decline in the 1990s as the end of apartheid in South Africa and the independence of Namibia opened alternative transport routes for Zambian copper.
 Freight traffic bottomed out at 88,000 metric tons in Fiscal Year (FY) 2014/2015, less than 2% of the railway's design capacity of 5 million tonnes per year.

+In February 2024, the China Civil Engineering Construction Corporation (CCECC) submitted a proposal for the upgrading of the Tazara to standard gauge, as well as for a concession to operate the line.
+A corresponding Memorandum of Understanding was signed at the 9th Forum on China-Africa Cooperation (FOCAC) in Beijing in September 2024.
+The refurbishment is to commence as a public private partnership.

+On 21 March 2025, the Citizen published that Tanzania is receiving an investment of 1.4 billion US dollars from the CCECC for the rehabilitation of the Tazara railway.
+One billion will be invested in the repair of the tracks, safety and efficiency, and a further 400 million in the purchase of new locomotives and wagons.